 Anhedonia is when we stop enjoying things that we used to enjoy or find pleasurable.
 It can also mean that we struggle to remember things that we used to enjoy doing.

-Approved Mental Health Practitioner (AMHP)
+Approved Mental Health Professional (AMHP)

 Assertive Outreach Team (AOT)